 Arrival into London City was speedy!
 We were outside waiting for our taxi 15 minutes after landing.
 This included going through immigration checks, baggage reclaim and a quick toilet stop.
 London City Airport is meant to be quick and convenient for business travellers, due to its proximity to Canary Wharf and the city.
 It always achieves this when we travel through it and is our favourite airport to arrive home at.

 So was the British Airways Embraer Business Class worth it?
 The British Airways Embraer flight from Ibiza to London City was a functional, but very comfortable flight.
 Due to the aircraft configuration there isn’t much difference between Club Europe and Economy Class.
 With complimentary drinks and food service for both cabins, it’s hard to justify the extra cost.
-On this occasion, as there was only a small increment in price, so we decided to fly business class.
+As there was only a small increment price difference and we’re collecting the tier points, we paid the extra.
 In future, we might not pay the extra and would instead just fly economy on this route, but ensure we have Silver status to get lounge.
 For our take on whether it’s worth getting Executive Club Gold or Silver status, you can read our blog here.
-Also, if you do decide to travel in Club Europe on this route, be prepared to drop your standards – there’s only slight difference between economy and business.
+Also, if you travel in Club Europe on this route, be prepared to drop your standards.
+There is only a slight difference between the two cabins.

 Whenever an option pops up to fly from London City, we always have a discussion around whether we should fly from the airport.
 Here’s our tip: If the ticket allows and you’re flying business, always fly out of either London Gatwick or London Heathrow, but fly back into London City Airport.
 The airport is conveniently located* and you breeze through arrivals.
 There are no airport lounges with the airline at the airport.
 There is a First Class Lounge, which costs £95 per person.
 It’s located in the Private Jet facility away from the main terminal.